This article was updated on August 6, 2021

 - Before and after images of your projects

 - Interior design shoots

 - How-to videos

 To advertise your social media across channels, make sure to include your account handles on physical attributes such as brochures, business cards, and other marketing materials, such as email signatures or at the footer of the company website.

 7. Create a YouTube Page

-Although YouTube may be considered a form of social media, it’s worthwhile to discuss it as a separate entity.
-These days, most people would prefer to watch a video than read some blog post, especially about contracting work.
-In fact, according to Syndicast, “52% of marketing professionals worldwide name video as the type of content with best ROI.
-Marketers can learn about views, how much content was viewed, in what order and their geographical locations.”
+Although YouTube may be considered a form of social media, it's worthwhile to discuss it as a separate entity.
+These days, most people would prefer to watch a video than read a blog post, especially about contracting work.
+In fact, according to Syndicast, "52% of marketing professionals worldwide name video as the type of content with best ROI.
+Marketers can learn about views, how much content was viewed, in what order, and their geographical locations."

 Using YouTube, you can appeal to your target audience and establish your authority.
 Short- and long-form videos worth creating include: